uhppoted/uhppote-cli/README.md

 #### `get-events`

-Retrieves the start and end range of the events stored on a controller.
+Retrieves the start and end range of the events stored on a controller as well as the current event index.

 ```
 uhppote-cli [options] get-events <device ID>